vmware/vic/doc/design/docker-rename.md

     - Network alias should be updated.
     - If `--link` is used when creating the container, HostConfig of relevant containers should be automatically updated based on the backend data.
     - The containerName shown in `/etc/hosts` within the container should be updated.
+      - Proposal: Remove containerName from `/etc/hosts`; docker does not put the containerName in this file.
+      - Backward compatibility: If the user calls `docker rename` on an existing container (created by a VCH of an older version) after VCH upgrade,
-Proposal: Remove containerName from `/etc/hosts`; docker does not put the containerName in this file.
-For backward compatibility, if we rename a container which is created with containerName in its `/etc/hosts`, we use the VMware RPC mechanism to trigger a `Reload` in tether, which should cause the network config to be inspected and changes to be applied.
+        - If the container is already powered off, we trigger a `reload` in tether, which should cause the network config to be inspected and changes to be applied when the container is powered on again.
+        - If the container is still powered on, since it is not created with the new tether binary, `docker rename` will only update DNS but not `/etc/hosts`, and we will throw a warning message about the mismatch between the new containerName and the name in `/etc/hosts`.

   - Storage: Nothing needs to be updated if we set the datastore folder name to containerID.

+####Note on `reload`

+We have two approaches to trigger `reload`:
+- (a) The portlayer sends a `HUP` signal to the tether process (pid=1) via `startGuestProgram`, which then triggers `reload` in the signal handler
+- (b) We add a new case to `startGuestProgram` as the `reload` command in the portlayer.
+Then the portlayer sends the `reload` command to the toolbox via the guest ProcessManager.
+The toolbox needs to implement its own handler for the `reload` command

+The benefit of (a) is that it provides a single path for handling `reload` triggered from in-guest and out-of-guest, while the call path of (b) is simpler.
+We pick (a) in our implementation.

+In addition, for existing container that are not , `reload` won't work.

 ## Testing and Acceptance Criteria